 How a monthly recurring charge model works

-1. A merchant uses a subscription solution (a plugin like Autoship Cloud in the case of WooCommerce) to set up monthly subscription plans.
+1. A merchant uses a subscription solution that lets you customize options for recurring orders (a plugin like Autoship Cloud in the case of WooCommerce) to set up monthly subscription plans.

 2. When customers purchase such a subscription, as part of the checkout process, they agree to get billed each month (automatically) for the subscription amount for a set number of billing cycles or indefinitely (until canceled).